 Joyce is data scientist with a background in electrical engineering, embedded systems and IoT.
 She is passionate about improving the energy reliability challenges faced in most sub-Saharan African countries.
 Joyce dreams about a developed Africa and she believes accessible and reliable energy systems will contribute to making this a reality.

 She is currently pursuing a Master of Science in Electrical and Computer Engineering at Carnegie Mellon University Africa.
 Her focus is on machine learning and energy systems.
 With this, she aims at using different machine learning algorithms to improve on the accuracy of predictive analysis in energy systems and as a result improving energy reliability.
 Her research interests are smart energy systems, energy reliability and machine learning.

 Margaret is passionate about using technology for positive impact especially in optimizing systems on the African continent.
 She has a background in Network Engineering and Data Science and is continually improving her tech knowledge to be able to solve pertinent problems that affect socio-economic lives of people.
-At nLine, she does research work on estimating the number of people impacted when a power outage occurs.
+At nLine, she worked to estimate the number of people impacted when a power outage occurs.
 She is currently pursuing a master's degree in Electrical and Computer Engineering at Carnegie Mellon University.